 The event will also act as a spur to the competitors to discuss the needs of a free and competitive media across the Commonwealth.

-The overall winner will be invited to spend a week’s intensive study of UK media organisations in London, with all expenses paid, during the week of the Commonwealth Summit in London in April, 2018.
+The joint winners of the 2018 competition were invited to spend a week’s intensive study of UK media organisations in London, with all expenses paid, during the week of the Commonwealth Summit in London in April.
+It is being followed by 12 months’ mentoring by industry professionals overseen by the Thomson Foundation.

 It was originally established as The Elizabeth R Broadcasting Fund in 1995 to assist the development of broadcasting skills in the Commonwealth with a donation from Buckingham Palace.
 The donation came from royalties from “Elizabeth R”, the 1992 BBC documentary which marked the 40th anniversary of the reign of Queen Elizabeth II.